steog88/PhysBiblio/README.md

 by S. Gariazzo (stefano.gariazzo@gmail.com)

 PhysBiblio is a program that helps to manage bibliography, with a particular focus on High Energy Physics tools.
-It is written in Python, it uses PySide for the graphical interface and Sqlite for the database management.
+It is written in Python, it uses PySide2 for the graphical interface and Sqlite for the database management.

 ## 1. Getting started